vaibhavg310/Box-Office-Breakdown/README.md

 - Are there any outliers in the duration of movies in the dataset?
 Use a box plot to visualize the distribution and calculate the interquartile range and identify any outliers.
 (DONE)

 ### Statistical Analysis Section :
+Proved Central Limit Theorem using Average vote of movies .
+(DONE)
 - If there is a correlation between the duration and average rating of movies (use the Pearson correlation(p-value) coefficient.)(DONE)
 - Which country produces the longest and shortest movies on average?(DONE)
 -  Is there a significant difference in the average rating of movies based on their genre?